ON PROGRAM! Readers will hold position while I share some thoughts on the first season of Andor.

 Interlude: In Space, All Warriors Are Cold Warriors

-I know that’s a Star Trek quote, leave me alone it’s still incredible.
+I know that’s a Star Trek quote, leave me alone game respect game after all.
 Let’s take a break for a little levity before the home stretch and rank the supposed teammates and/or defenseless people Cassian has killed (so far) in order of the necessity of the act:

-- Skeen: F that guy, he should be ranked one all the way through a hundred here
+- Skeen: Screw that guy, he should be ranked one all the way through a hundred here

-- Informant in Rogue One: It sucks but actual planets were on the line and Cassian knows from talking to Bix that the Empire will just play “Now That’s What I Call Dying Alien Children, Volume 6” and it’ll all be over for the Rebellion
+- Friendly But Injured Informant in Rogue One: It sucks but actual planets were on the line and Cassian knows from talking to Bix that the Empire will just play “Now That’s What I Call Dying Alien Children: Volume 6” and it’ll all be over for the Rebellion

 - The Fat Corporate Security Officer: Literally an act of theoretical self-preservation

-- The Prison Guard on Narkina 5 after he was disarmed: Literally unnecessary
+- The Prison Guard on Narkina 5 after he was disarmed: Completely unnecessary, though maybe it’s better than letting him get beaten or trampled to death

 A Word is Worth a Thousand Pictures